 Answers to some common questions about this important change can be found here:

 Historical versions of the M&V Specifications are still available for download:

 How to participate

-The Essential Services Commission (ESC) is the scheme administrator and is responsible for accrediting providers and assessors.
+The Essential Services Commission (ESC) is the VEU program administrator and is responsible for accrediting providers and assessors.

-Organisations wishing to become accredited persons for the M&V method should refer to the ESC’s website at https://www.veet.vic.gov.au from 19 June 2017.
+Organisations wishing to become accredited persons for the M&V method should refer to the ESC’s website at https://www.esc.vic.gov.au/victorian-energy-upgrades-program.

-For businesses and other organisations wishing to undertake an upgrade, accredited providers will be listed on the Victorian Energy Saver website once they are available.
-In the interim, we suggest you discuss your project with an M&V specialist at the earliest opportunity.
+For businesses and other organisations wishing to undertake an upgrade, accredited providers are listed on the Victorian Energy Saver website.
 You may also choose to become accredited to deliver projects at your own sites.

-Persons interested in becoming Approved M&V Professionals to provide third-party reviews of M&V projects should refer to the ESC’s website at https://www.veet.vic.gov.au from 19 June 2017.
+Persons interested in becoming Approved M&V Professionals to provide third-party reviews of M&V projects should refer to the ESC’s website at https://www.esc.vic.gov.au/victorian-energy-upgrades-program.